E3SM-Project/COMPOSE/README.md

 of Sandia, LLC (NTESS).
 Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.

-This software uses the 3-clause BSD licence.
-See LICENCE for the text of the 3-clause BSD.
+This software is released under the BSD licence; see LICENSE.